Dark Web Marketplaces and COVID-19: before the vaccine: Results

-It is important to note that vendors often do not provide complete information on their listings but rather invite direct communication.
-In 403 (77.8\%) unique listings, the vendor invited potential customers to communicate via email or messaging applications like WhatsApp, Wickr Me, and Snapchat.
-Thus, 478 (92.3\%) COVID-19 specific listings contained no information about the offered amount of goods, 408 (78.8\%) did not provide shipping information, and 13 (2.5\%) did not disclose the listing price.
+It is important to note that vendors often do not provide complete information on their listings but rather invite direct communication to facilitate sales.
+In 391 (49.6\%) unique listings, the vendor invited potential customers to communicate via email or messaging applications such as WhatsApp, Wickr Me, and Snapchat.
+Thus, 511 (64.8\%) COVID-19 specific listings contained no information about the offered amount of goods, 579 (73.5\%) did not provide shipping information, and 16 (2.0\%) did not disclose the listing price.